 PMI Removal Calculator

-What you still owe on your mortgage
+What you still owe23% equity

-You likely qualify to remove PMI now
+You can likely remove PMI now

 Your loan-to-value (LTV)